Tarmac - 85%

 Select which option you would prefer on the booking enquiry form.

 Night 1 – The village pub.
-It’s a bikepackers haven, only open to those staying for B&B. It offers comfortable rooms, with ensuite facilities and a hearty breakfast.
+It’s a bikepackers haven, only open to those staying for B&B. It offers basic but comfortable rooms, with ensuite facilities and a hearty breakfast.

 Night 2 – A traditional B&B in the small town of Llanwrytd Wells.